 - Click the Device Manager tab.

-- Double-click the Computer icon to see which HAL is currently loaded.
+- Double-click the Computer icon to see the HAL that is currently loaded.

-- In the vSphere or VMware Infrastructure client, click on the virtual machine, then click the Summary tab and see how may vCPU's are configured.
+- In the vSphere or VMware Infrastructure client, click the virtual machine and, then click the Summary tab to see how may vCPUs are configured.

-- ESXi 5.x virtual machines, see Configuring Virtual Machines section in the vSphere Virtual Machine Administration.
+- ESXi 5.x virtual machines, see the Configuring a Virtual Machines section in the vSphere Virtual Machine Administration Guide.

-- ESX/ESXi 4.x virtual machines, see Virtual Machine Hardware Configuration in the Basic System Administation Guide
+- ESX/ESXi 4.x virtual machines, see the Virtual Machine Hardware Configuration in the vSphere Basic System Administration Guide.

-- ESX 3.x virtual machines, see Changing the Hardware Configuration of a Virtual Machine in the Basic System Administration Guide
+- ESX 3.x virtual machines, see the Changing the Hardware Configuration of a Virtual Machine in the Basic System Administration Guide.

-- Workstation 7.0 virtual machines, see Use Four-Way Virtual Symmetric Multiprocessing in the Workstation User's Manual
+- Workstation 7.0 virtual machines, see the Use Four-Way Virtual Symmetric Multiprocessing in the Workstation User's Manual

-- Workstation 6.5 virtual machines, see Use Two-Way Virtual Symmetric Multiprocessing in the Workstation User's Manual
+- Workstation 6.5 virtual machines, see the Use Two-Way Virtual Symmetric Multiprocessing in the Workstation User's Manual

-Note: Even when the correct HAL is installed, some guest operating systems halt more aggressively than others.
-When the system is otherwise inactive, some guest operating systems may spin in their idle loop for some time before issuing a halt instruction, whereas others may halt immediately.
+Note: When the correct HAL is installed, some guest operating systems halt more aggressively than others.
+When the system is inactive, some guest operating systems may spin in their idle loop for some time before issuing a halt instruction, whereas others may halt immediately.
 Typically, operating systems that spin in idle loops before halting are running with multiple processors.